folio-org/mod-data-import/README.md

 There are several properties that should be set for modules that interact with Kafka: **KAFKA_HOST, KAFKA_PORT, OKAPI_URL, ENV**(unique env ID).
 After setup, it is good to check logs in all related modules for errors.
-Data import consumers and producers work in separate verticles that are set up in RMB's InitAPI for each module.
-That would be the first place to check deploy/install logs.

 **Environment variables** that can be adjusted for this module and default values:
 * "_file.processing.buffer.chunk.size_": 50

-####Note
+#### Note
 **These variables are relevant for the **Iris** release.
 Module version: 2.0.0 (2.0.1, 2.0.2).**